 On August 13, 1961, the Soviet government erected the Berlin Wall.
 It banned its citizens on the eastern side of the city to travel to the German west side.
 Two years later, Kennedy gave his famous speech at the wall, promising to support freedom and oppose communism.

 In October 1962, Kennedy found out that the Soviets were building nuclear missile sites in Cuba.
 He authorized a blockade of the island, and the USSR removed the sites.

 In August 1963, South Vietnamese officers discussed the U.S. reaction to a potential coup of President Diem's government.
 JFK had increased American aid and U.S. military advisers to more than 16,000.
 In November 1963, Diem was assassinated.
 The military took over, confident in U.S. support.
 In that way, JFK laid the foundation for the Vietnam War.

 Kennedy and Mental Health

-On October 24, 1963, President Kennedy signed the Maternal and Child Health and Mental Retardation Planning Amendment to the Social Security Act.
+On October 24, 1963, Kennedy signed the Maternal and Child Health and Mental Retardation Planning Amendment to the Social Security Act.
 It provided funding to states to improve their programs.
 On October 31, he signed the Mental Retardation Facilities and Community Mental Health Centers Construction Act.

 Upon signing the Act, Kennedy said,"…The mentally ill need no longer be alien to our affections or beyond the help of our communities.”
-He was especially sensitive to their needs since his younger sister Rosemary was born with intellectual disabilities.
+He was especially sensitive to their needs.
+His younger sister Rosemary was born with intellectual disabilities.

 The Act funded community mental health centers to provide better care than mental hospitals.
 Or, at least, that was the plan.
 Instead, states closed their mental hospitals.
 Funding was inadequate and later cut, for the community centers.
 Only 5 percent of patients treated at the centers were psychotics.
 Over time, many mental hospital patients were sent to nursing homes funded by Medicare and Medicaid.
 This was the beginning of deinstitutionalization.